Managing environmental performanceplus

 - The Group has defined its organisational boundary using an operational control approach.
 Our reporting of Scope 1 and 2 emissions and energy data covers 100% of our global operations.
 Furthermore, our reporting of Scope 3 emissions covers 100% of our upstream and downstream value chain

-- The emission factors from the UK Government’s GHG Conversion Factors for Company Reporting 2024 (the Department for Environment, Food and Rural Affairs (‘DEFRA’) factors) have been used for all Scope 1 and 2 categories and the majority of Scope 3 categories.
+- The emission factors from the UK Government’s GHG Conversion Factors for Company Reporting 2025 (the Department for Energy Security & Net Zero (‘DESNZ’) factors) have been used for all Scope 1 and 2 categories and the majority of Scope 3 categories.
 For spend-based calculations, the UK Environmentally-Extended Input-Output (‘EEIO’) model factors were used.
 For weight-based calculations, EcoInvent and Idemat factors were used

 - In line with the Greenhouse Gas Protocol, we continue to review our reporting in light of any changes in business structure, calculation methodology and the accuracy or availability of data.